Ekumen-OS/gz_ekumen_worlds/CONTRIBUTING.md

    your life easier.

 #. **Write your code.** To remember:
-   - Look at the existing code and try to maintain the existing style and pattern as much as possible
+   - Look at the existing code and try to maintain the existing style and pattern as much as possible.
+You may install `pre-commit` hooks to enforce this.
-   - **Always** keep your branch updated with the original repository
+   - **Always** keep your branch updated with the original repository.

 #### Process